theCasm/syscalls/README.md

 enough to be easily understood, so they could be used as an example.
 ## Why though?
-As much of a humble and selfless individual as I am, I am not doing this as an example for others.
+As much of a humble and selfless individual as I am, I am not doing this as a tutorial for others.
 I personally enjoy linux as a development platoform, and so I think that understanding it's syscalls and doing my best to sift through it's kernel could be some very useful experience